brlewis/adventofcode2020/src/day1/README.md

-# Interview practice day 1
+# Interview practice day 1, part 1

 ## Have fun with this